psu13/mutable-hakyll/draft/the-problem-with-measurement.md

 linear in the wave function.

-So, if you have _two_ wave functions $\psi_1$ and $\psi_2$ and they both are solutions to the Schrödinger equation, it must be the case that any linear combination of the two is also the solution.
-That is, if $\alpha$ and $\beta$ are complex numbers then I can make a new function like this:
+So, if you have _two_ wave functions $\psi_1$ and $\psi_2$ and they both are solutions to the Schrödinger equation, it must be the case that, for example, this is also a solution:

 $$
+\psi = \psi_1 + \psi_2
+$$

+In fact, _any_ linear combination of the two is also the solution.
+That is, if $\alpha$ and $\beta$ are complex numbers then I can make a new function like this which is also a solution:

+$$
 \psi = \alpha \psi_1 + \beta \psi_2
 $$

-and $\psi$ must also be a valid solution.
-In other words, any linear combination of two valid wave functions ("quantum states") is also a valid state.
+This state $\psi$ is what is called a "superposition" state, which is just a fancy word that means linear combination, which in turn is just a fancy phrase for "adding the two things together with arbitrary scalar coefficients".

 This, it turns out, [*is the most important rule in all of quantum mechanics*](https://www.youtube.com/watch?v=Ei8CFin00PY&t=2278s).

-The state $\psi$ above is what is called a "superposition", and half of all the strange things about quantum mechanics come from the behavior superposition states.

 ### What Happens When You Don't Look